EtyS3006/Netatmo-Smartthings/README.md

 📱 Step 3: Installing the SmartThings Driver
 This is the software that installs on your SmartThings Hub.
 To install it, we need to create a private "Distribution Channel".

+Account Login
+Open your terminal (Command Prompt or PowerShell) and type:

+smartthings login
+The terminal will ask you to open a web page (or will open one automatically).

+Log in with your Samsung account (the one used on your mobile app).

+Click "Authorize".

+Once the message "You can close this window" appears, return to your terminal.

+3. Verification
+To ensure the connection is established, type:

+smartthings devices
+If you see a list of your current devices (even empty), congratulations!
+You are logged in and ready to install the driver.

 1. IP Configuration
 Open the file driver/src/init.lua.
 Modify the following line with your Raspberry Pi's IP address: